 When a couple chooses to work with a celebrant, they are opening a privileged window into their personal world, of which I am always mindful.
 I like to repay this trust with a ceremony that’s true to their vision, emotionally, stylistically and culturally, be it traditional, romantic, or something entirely unconventional.

-It’s also very enriching to mix with so many different cultures and learn from their life experiences.
+It’s been very enriching to mix with so many different cultures over the years and learn from their life experiences.
 It reminds me that wherever we’re from, we share so many common values: love, companionship, family, and the rituals of belonging.